alinasarmiento/alinasarmiento.github.io/about_me.md

 I am a senior at MIT (class of 2024) studying Mechanical Engineering with a focus in Learning Machines and Physical Systems.
 I'm also minoring in math.[^1] Currently an undergrad researcher (UROP) under Sangbae Kim with the [Biomimetic Robotics Lab](https://biomimetics.mit.edu/) in the MIT MechE department and under Pulkit Agrawal with the [Improbable AI Group](https://people.csail.mit.edu/pulkitag/) at MIT CSAIL.

-I believe that a necessary part of bringing robots to the real world is designing for **robust form** (mechanics, materials, morphology) and **robust function** (control and planning under uncertainty).
+My main interests are in **autonomous robotic manipulation**: I think a necessary part of bringing robots to the real world is designing for **robust form** (mechanics, materials, morphology) and **robust function** (control and planning under uncertainty).
 My goal is to help robots build a dynamic understanding of 1) their own body, 2) their environment, and 3) the ways they are uncertain about both these things, especially as it relates to manipulation tasks.

 [^1]: in MIT-speak, i'm Course 2-A/6+LMPS, 18 minor, concentration in 21G (Japanese). phew!